 I have noticed many workshops out there in this day and age, offering Tantra as a package to open up to your deepest sexuality and bliss in one workshop.
 The focus is around performance and being a ''goddess'' or an empowered man that can bring your woman into full pleasure.
 It’s about accessing your ‘divine feminine’, or being the man that you were meant to be.

 There is often a volunteer woman on the workshop demonstrating full sexual shaking ongoing dramatic body orgasms with deep bouts of pleasure, and groaning sounds of bliss.
-While that appears to be ideal and im not discrediting those that genuinely benefit from those workshops and are ready for those experiences, I am also very much aware that there are many that can be left traumatized by the illusions of the potential false promises of a climax that requires time and deep journeying in order to mature into, which simply isn’t possible in one workshop.
+While that appears to be ideal and im not discrediting those that genuinely benefit from those workshops and are able to shift from those experiences, I am also very much aware that there are many that can be left traumatised by the illusions of the potential false promises of a climax that requires time and deep journeying in order to mature into, which often isn't possible in one workshop.

-The trauma happens because we see this happening to one person and our minds become fixated with the idea that there is something wrong with us if we are not experiencing the same, and so we jump from workshop to workshop with the focus of experiencing the same thing and feel deeply disheartened when we don’t.
+The trauma happens because we see this happening to one person and our minds become fixated with the idea that there is something wrong with us if we are not experiencing the same, and so we jump from workshop to workshop with the focus of experiencing the same thing, whilst feeling deeply disheartened when we don’t.

 Firstly it should be mentioned that full body orgasms and love making is simply an ASPECT of practice on the path of Tantra, but it's NOT what Tantra is about.
 To progress with it, we need to understand what Tantra is, in order to understand how it can be of benefit to one’s life especially around sexual expansion.